BJW333/ARGUS/README.md

 Manual Model Adjustment: The user can manually adjust the chatbot's model, train it with new feedback data, and save the model for future use.

 Code: ARGUS can code for you.
-Just tell it what you want it to create and it will to the best of its ability using its trained code model.
+Just tell it what you want it to create and it will to the best of its ability using its trained code model. - https://huggingface.co/bjw333/macosargus-code this is the code model

 And more...